Innovation for Lung Health – Ch 11 – Breathe to Heal: How Nutrition and Lifestyle Can Save Your Lungs

 🧘 3.
 The Diaphragm: Your Forgotten Power Muscle

 The diaphragm is more than a breathing muscle — it’s the core of life energy.
-It separates your chest and abdomen and moves roughly 20,000 times per day.

 When it’s restricted — due to stress, sitting, or poor alignment — everything from digestion to oxygen uptake suffers.